NicoJuicy/LearnML/ml/automl_tools.md

 ### [SageMaker](https://aws.amazon.com/sagemaker/?nc2=h_a1)

-SageMaker is a machine learning environment that simplifies the work of any ML developer by providing tools for extra fast model building and deployment.
+SageMaker is a machine learning environment that simplifies the work of an ML developer by providing tools for extra fast model building and deployment.

 In 2021, Amazon launched SageMaker Studio, the first integrated IDE for machine learning.
 It provides a web interface to monitor all possible aspects of the life cycle of an ML model, Jupyter on steroids.
 Apart from being closely integrated into the AWS cloud it also offers data labeling software and many other features.

 ### [MXNet](https://github.com/apache/incubator-mxnet)

-Another open-source framework designed to train and deploy deep neural networks with a strong focus on scalability.
+MXNet is an open-source framework designed to train and deploy deep neural networks with a strong focus on scalability.

 In contrast to the torch and tflow￼ frameworks, MXNet is a child of the Apache foundation and probably the best true open-source framework.